bimdata/ansible_role_fluentbit/README.md

   path /var/log/kern.log
 ```

-It allows you to define variables in multiple group_vars and cumulates them for
+It allows you to define variables in multiple group_vars and cumulate them for
 hosts in multiples groups without the need to rewrite the complete list.

 Dependencies